7 Tips for Building a Great Relationship with Your Freelancer

 I get it!

 I used to work with freelancers when I was in-house.
-And I now work with a freelance designer for my visual branding.
+And I’ve spent many years as a freelancer.

 It can be unnerving knowing you’re not a freelancer’s only client.
 And it can feel like a big commitment of time to get them up and running.